Chinese Art Consignment

 Find Out the Value of Your Chinese Antique

-Submit photos and information about your Chinese art to begin your complimentary estimate request.
+Submit photos and information to our easy-to-use consignment platform to begin your complimentary request.

 Get an Estimate

 Talk to a Chinese Art Specialist

 - When is the best time to sell my Chinese antique?Throughout the year, fine Chinese art and antiquities are continually in demand by collectors and connoisseurs.
 With sales happening year-round, Sotheby's is always available to help you sell your Chinese antique.
 Submit your object for a complimentary estimate valuation of your vase, bronze, lacquer or other object.

 - How much is my Chinese antique worth?Sotheby's has sold some of the rarest Chinese antiques for record-breaking prices and our international team of specialists has decades of experience in valuing and selling the finest vases, bronzes, statues and other Chinese objects.
 Our specialists take many variables into account when determining the estimate for your Chinese antique, including provenance, condition, rarity and quality.

 - Does Sotheby's sell Chinese paintings as well as Chinese antiques?Yes.
 Sotheby's sells classical and modern Chinese paintings as well.